eadyos/connect4/README.md

 * Database creation: Run rake db:migrate

+* Primary implementation was performed in the class /lib/game.rb  Once the command line version was working, I adapted the Rails so that adatbase record saves the state of the game as JSON between requests.

 * How to run the test suite:  There is a class in the /lib folder caled tc_game.rb that I used to test out the initial PORO ruby implementation of the game.
 The command line version of the game can be run with the /lib/main.rb runner file.